tangentsoft/pidp8i/doc/cc8-manual.md

-This means the cross compiler more or less adheres to the *language* dialect of C as published in "The C Programming Language," by Kernighan and Ritche, first edition, 1978.
+This means the cross compiler more or less adheres to the *language* dialect of C as published in "The C Programming Language," by Kernighan and Ritchie, first edition, 1978.
 The reader is directed to the extensive documentation of Small-C available on the web for further details.
 You may also find references for K&R C 1978 helpful.